Are you struggling to bring in a steady stream of high-converting organic traffic?

 If that doesn't make you go “how the hell did he do that?!”, I don't know what will.

-This fantastic opener uses statistics, surprise, and curiosity to deliver an absolute bombshell.
-It makes the readers ask what the tweets were, who all these people are, and what's the rest of the story?
+This fantastic opener uses hard numbers , surprise, and curiosity in a single sentence to hook the reader (and draw them to the next sentence) It makes the readers ask what the tweets were, who all these people are, and what's the rest of the story?

 The title draws people in who feel vulnerable about their ability to raise money, and then the opening line establishes Hiten Shah as a true authority who really knows what he's doing.